ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 ### Relation to OCD

 Spreads correspond to capital efficiency.
 One way to think about this is that part of the collateral held for a naked put is not truly at risk, and accordingly (assuming a reasonably efficient options market) not earning any premium.
-For instance, Google simply is not going to drop below 500 dollars anymore.
-The 500 dollars held as part of a naked put is not at risk, and also not earning any premium.
+For instance, Google simply is not going to drop below $500 anymore.
+The $500 held as part of a naked put is not at risk, and also not earning any premium.

 The protective contract in a spread releases that collateral so that you can do something with it - precisely, to put it at risk, and thus earn premium.